dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-01-Initial_setup_packaging_running.md

   </build>
 </project>
 ```
 By using spring-boot-dependencies this way you can still keep the benefit of the Spring Boot dependency management, but not the plugin management.
-Therefore we also had to introduce the version for the spring-boot-maven-plugin.
+Therefore we also had to introduce the version for the `spring-boot-maven-plugin`.

 The Spring Boot Maven plugin provides many convenient features:

 - It collects all the jars on the classpath and builds a single, runnable "über-jar", which makes it more convenient to execute and transport your service.
-- It searches for the public static void main() method to flag as a runnable class.
+- It searches for the `public static void main()` method to flag as a runnable class.
 - It provides a built-in dependency resolver that sets the version number to match Spring Boot dependencies.
 You can override any version you wish, but it will default to Boot’s chosen set of versions.

 see <https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html>

-"If you don’t include the `<execution/>` configuration as above, you can run the plugin on its own (but only if the package goal is used as well).
+If you don’t include the `<execution/>` configuration as above, you can run the plugin on its own (but only if the package goal is used as well).
 For example:

 ```sh
 $ mvn package spring-boot:repackage